HomeE-commerceArticle Schema Markup for News Publishers

 }

-The ethicsPolicy and diversityPolicy properties might seem like overkill, but they’re increasingly important for establishing trustworthiness.
-Google’s algorithms are getting better at identifying credible news sources, and these trust signals matter.
+The ethicsPolicy and diversityPolicy properties might look like overkill, but they matter more and more for trustworthiness.
+Google’s algorithms are getting better at spotting credible news sources, and these trust signals count.

-Dates might seem straightforward, but they’re where I see the most mistakes.
-The confusion usually starts with time zones and formatting.
-Let’s clear this up once and for all.
+Dates seem simple, but this is where I see the most mistakes.
+The trouble usually starts with time zones and formatting.
+Let’s settle it.

 Did you know?
 According to recent analysis of schema markup implementations, incorrect date formatting is the second most common schema error, right after missing required fields.